BrainsChange/Digital-Signal-Processing-Courseware/README.md

 -If you want to exit and later resume where you were in a Jupyter Notebook:

 1) Make a note about where you are before you exit (e.g., that you finished DSP.01.B1.c, or that you’re ready to tackle the cell with the text “We need to consider a third and final aspect of a sine-wave timeseries”).
-2)When you re-start that Jupyter Notebook, use ctrl-F to find that section, select that cell, and in the command ribbon at the top: click on Run | Run All Above Selected Cell.
+2) When you re-start that Jupyter Notebook, use ctrl-F to find that section, select that cell, and in the command ribbon at the top: click on Run | Run All Above Selected Cell.
 That way, any code that relies on earlier code having been run (executed) will have run before you more forward.
 3) You’re welcome to edit our code and re-run a cell, for example to plot a different frequency.
 But note that changing the computation or even the value of a variable that’s used later in the file could lead to different outputs than our text narrative assumes.

 -If your Jupyter Notebook Web page becomes generally or selectively unresponsive, try each of these, in this order: